craftcms/docs/docs/4.x/queue.md

 The **queue** is Craft’s way of delegating certain long-running tasks to an asynchronous background process.

-In most cases, these tasks are either too time-consuming, resource-intensive, or error-prone to handle as part of the normal HTTP request-response cycle, without significant impacts on responsiveness and user experience in the [control panel](control-panel.md).
+In most cases, these tasks are either too time-consuming, resource-intensive, or error-prone to handle during a normal HTTP request-response cycle, without significant impacts on responsiveness and user experience in the [control panel](control-panel.md) or front-end.

 Here are a few of the things Craft uses the queue for:

 - Updating search indexes;
-- Executing a **Find and Replace** operation across all site content (started via Utilities);
 - Resaving elements in bulk;
 - Generating image transforms;
 - Propagating elements between sites;
+- Executing a **Find and Replace** operation across all site content (started via Utilities);

 Users with the **Queue Manager** [permission](user-management.md#permissions) can view information about the queue from the [Utilities](control-panel.md#utilities) section of the control panel.
 The status of any currently-running job (or the last failed job) will also be displayed at the bottom of the main navigation.